Honors Research Projects

 Sarah Dotson

-Through a course that she took with Tori Makal, Sarah became interested in the politicization of the COVID-19 pandemic, and, more generally, how the scientific and political communities interact when dealing with a health crisis.
+Through a course that she took with Troy Makal, Sarah became interested in the politicization of the COVID-19 pandemic, and, more generally, how the scientific and political communities interact when dealing with a health crisis.
 To get a broader sense of this dynamic, Sarah did extensive research into an earlier crisis: the 1918 influenza pandemic.
 Her capstone project then analyzed and compared the government responses to both outbreaks as well as their subsequent social and political impacts.
 Finally, she considered what lessons that might be learned from both pandemics that could be applied to feature disease outbreaks.
-Under the direction of Tori Makal and Heather Evans.
+Under the direction of Troy Makal and Heather Evans.

 Hunter Leary